The ISP should be the last of your concerns

 Absolutely not in both cases.
 As Andrew points out, opens and clicks are the proxies that people outside of the environment can use to measure engagement.

 So, why did I say to forget about the ISPs and their spam filters?
 Because we’re now living in a world of individual engagement.
-And the fact is that we’ve been there for years already with the largest receivers.
+And the fact is that we’ve already been there for years with the largest receivers.
 These receivers are now looking at what individual recipients want.
-In fact, for a good long time, AOL has had a rejection code that reads “550 “username” Is Not Accepting Mail From This Sender”.
+In fact, for a good long time, AOL has had a rejection code that reads “550 “username” Is Not Accepting Mail From This Sender.”
 Where that used to mean that the user had a whitelist of addresses that were allowed and all others were to be rejected, we’re to the point in the technology where the opposite of that can be true as well: Now the technology exists that will allow the user to say “I don’t want to receive mail from this sender anymore.”

-The biggest selling point of any ESP is going to be the ability to help the marketer craft the right message to go to the right person at the right time.
+The biggest selling point of any ESP is the ability to help the marketer craft the right message to go to the right person at the right time.
 It’s their bread and butter.
-But, when talking about delivering messages, we forget about recipient.
-And, while that’s maybe understandable for someone like me (who specializes in troubleshooting what happens when mail servers talk to each other), it’s really unforgivable for a marketer — someone who should be specializing in the impact that the (right) message has on the (right) recipient when delivered at the right time.
+But, when talking about delivering messages, we forget about the recipient.
+And, while that’s maybe understandable for someone like me (who specializes in troubleshooting what happens when mail servers talk to each other), it’s unforgivable for a marketer — someone who should be specializing in the impact that the (right) message has on the (right) recipient when delivered at the right time.